Skip to content

 Dependency Direction

-Packages are loosely coupled. create-hq only touches template/ at install time and has no runtime dependency on other packages. hq-cli is the primary user-facing package and depends on hq-cloud for sync operations.
+The repos are loosely coupled. create-hq only seeds a new instance at install time and has no runtime dependency on the others. hq-cli is the primary user-facing package and depends on hq-cloud for sync; the hq-sync menubar app drives the same engine by spawning its hq-sync-runner.
+The cloud apps (hq-console, hq-deploy) own no identity of their own — they trust the shared Cognito pool provisioned by hq-pro.

 Technology Stack